fleetdm/fleet/articles/fleetctl.md

 To install fleetctl on Windows or Linux, download the fleectl binary here on [GitHub](https://github.com/fleetdm/fleet/releases).

+### Additional dependencies

+To use `fleetctl preview`, you'll need Docker Compose.

+To use `fleetctl package` for platforms other than Windows, you'll need to run `fleetctl` from macOS or Linux.

+To use `fleetctl package` to create macOS installers (.pkg files), if you're using Linux you'll need Docker, as we use utilities in the `fleetdm/bomutils` Docker image there.

+To use `fleetctl package` to create Windows installers (.msi files), you'll need Docker if you aren't on an Apple Silicon Mac.
+This is because we use the `fleetdm/wix` Docker image to provide the [WiX](https://github.com/wixtoolset/wix3) dependency on most platforms.
+For Apple Silicon Macs, we automatically install WiX locally when needed.

 ### Upgrading fleetctl

 The easiest way to update fleetctl is by rerunning the installation command.